souravsk/souravsk/README.md

 - 🌱 I’m looking to collaborate on projects based on DevOps.
 I am also looking forward to contributing on Open Source projects.

-- 🌱 I’m currently learning GO and Python
+- 🌱 I’m currently learning GO.
+Python, and Frontend

-- 🌱 I’m looking for help in DevOps and Open Source.
+- 🌱 I’m looking for help in DevOps, Open Source and Remote Job.

 - 📫 How to reach me **souravk326@gmail.com**